lawlessofcourse/Interactive-Tech-440/Game Engines/Presentation.md

 * Menu: Start, High Score: keep track of wave progression and enemies killed.
 * Game Over/Player Lives: Player gets 3 Lives.
+* Pause Game - Exit - Restart

 ## Non-Functional Requirement
 * Abstract evolving/changing background
 * JUMPER idea
 * Collectables - Earn extra/double xp for limited time.
 Collect parts for an ultimate upgrade.
 * Audio reaction.
 I'm not sure the capabilites of using audio reaction in the game but would be a cool idea to experiment with given the time.
+* Ask user if they are ready before starting next wave

 ## Story
 * Currently don't have a story line for this game.
 It's basically and experimentation of abstract objects and their interaction.